The Sooke Philharmonic Orchestra (SPO) launches its 21st season with an exhilarating and diverse musical program, Young Masters, October 27 and 28.

 Featured is Paul Hindemith’s masterful concerto for solo viola and orchestra: Der Schwanendreher (literally, “The Swan turner”).
 Danielle Tsao, an emerging star in the Victoria area musical scene, plays the only viola in this unique 20th century composition.

-“Hindemith ensured that the sound of the solo viola would soar above the orchestra by simply eliminating the violins and violas from the orchestration”, noted Yariv Aloni, Conductor and Music Director of the SPO.
+“Hindemith ensured that the sound of the solo viola would soar above the orchestra by simply eliminating from the orchestras composition music for violins or other violas”, noted Yariv Aloni, Conductor and Music Director of the SPO.
 Der Schwanendreher, at the core of viola concerto repertoire, draws on music from several medieval German folk songs.

 Finally, Georges Bizet’s Symphony No. 1 in C is beloved for its beautiful melodies, rich orchestration and elegant charm.
 Bizet composed this, his first symphony, when he was just a 17 year-old music student in Paris.
 It remained unpublished during his lifetime but was rediscovered and performed first in 1933.